Abourass/VertiasBot/README.md

 # veritas-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot for managing GitHub from our core platform.
+> A GitHub App built with [Probot](https://github.com/probot/probot) for creating / managing issues from our core platform.

 ## Setup